ModbusScope/ModbusScope/doc/user_manual/user_manual.md

 ### Import mbc file

 The *.MBC* file is provided and used for the registers in *ModbusControl*.
 Since this is the easiest way, click on *Import from MBC file*.
-You can also open this windows by dragging and dropping the MBC file in the main screen of *ModbusScope*.
+You can also open this window by dragging and dropping the MBC file in the main screen of *ModbusScope*.

 <img src="images/modbusscope/register_settings_dialog.png" style="zoom:67%;" />